Diksha026-lab/Music_player-/README.md

 💬 I’m looking to connect with like-minded individuals for collaborative data projects, sharing insights, and contributing to open-source data initiatives.

-📫 How to reach me: thisisdiksha96530@gmail.com or connect with me on LinkedIn.
+📫 How to reach me: thisisdiksha96530@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/diksha-singh-34060125a